freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Confirm`, click :guilabel:`DELETE DATASET`, verify
 that the correct dataset to be deleted has been chosen by entering the dataset name, and click :guilabel:`DELETE`.
-When the dataset is busy, a a force delete dialog option appears showing what has the dataset in use.
+When the dataset is busy, a force delete dialog option appears, showing what has the dataset in use.

 **Promote Dataset:** only appears on clones.
 When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible